noahehall/theBookOfNoah/0current/aws/exams/services/mgmtGovernance/cloudtrail.md

 ### lambda

-- the default logging: is for control plane (mgmt) events
+- default logging is for control plane (mgmt) events
 - optional logging: can turn on data event logging for tracking every time lambda fns are invoked
-- You can invoke a Lambda function based on CloudTrail events emitted to CloudWatch Logs and have the function take desired actions.

 ### api gateway

-- captures all api calls as events whether originating from console / code

 ### Key Management Service (KMS)

 - usage of managed keys are recorded in cloudtrail
-- inspect whos making teh request, services used, actions performed, parameters for the action and response elements returned
+- inspect whos making the request, services used, actions performed, parameters for the action and response elements returned

 ### s3